ruiz-jm/CleanData/CodeBook.md

 end of quote.

-The 'mergedset.csv' is a set that proceeds from the following.
+The 'mergedset.txt' is a set that proceeds from the following.

 Merged the training and the test sets to create one data set.
 Extracted only the measurements on the mean and standard deviation for each measurement.